jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

     `strings`

 4. `item` --- expression of `item`.
-As well as reserved variables for initial and boundary conditions and primitive variables, `nx`, `ny`, `nz`, which denote the component normal vector, can be used to express item.
+As well as reserved variables for initial and boundary conditions, `nx`, `ny`, `nz`, which denote the component normal vector, can be used to express item.

 Examples::